jags14385/Type-on-Strap/_posts/2020-03-16-commit-efficient-practices.md

 ---

 The following is a more of a guideline on how to commit your code and why I think so.

-I am assuming Git as the version control, that being said, the following could be used for any Version Control System.
+I am assuming Git as the version control.
+However, the following could be used for any Version Control System.

-Design Principles:
+### Design Principles:

 - I want to use the same git workflow as much as possible , on different projects.
 - My pull requests should be easy to review and debug.